The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 With everyone getting a chance to lead, it makes employees care more about the company and develops their leadership skills.

-With Distributed leadership style, it encourages the workplace environment to become a place of open and honest.
+With Distributed leadership style, it encourages the workplace environment to become a place of open and honesty.

 It encourages employees to come up with things they want to communicate and share with each other honestly.

-Honesty in an organization makes a lot of things easier for their administrators and predicts and prevents conflicts as well.
+Honesty in an organization makes many things easier for their administrators and predicts and prevents conflicts.

 The company, in the case of this leadership, relies on the present leader, their expertise, and how they handle things.